-1.5.3.
-Interpreting the Results
+1.5.3 Interpreting the Results

 If we apply some operator all over an image we will hopefully get reasonable answers in those regions where the underlying assumptions for the method are valid (provided that the operator size has been appropriately tuned).
 However we will also get false alarms in regions where the assumptions are not satisfied.
-One could say that such a uniform application of an operator enforces an answer in every point even though any well-defined answer does not exist.
+One could say that such a uniform application of an operator enforces an answer in every point even though any well-defined different situations that can occur in the real world as well the question of how cognitive aspects should be incorporated into the process.

+answer does not exist.
 In general it is very hard to distinguish, just from the output of such an operation, which responses can be trusted as correct and which ones should be rejected.
 Plain thresholding on the magnitude of the response is usually not sufficient.
 Therefore, a conservative strategy is to rather aim at deriving a sparse set of safe and reliable cues at the risk of "missing" a few ones that possibly should be included than to try to compute "every" feature at the risk of including a large number of false responses.
-This is the motivation to why we would like to determine in advance where to $apply^{13}$ refined operations.
+This is the motivation to why we would like to determine in advance where to apply13 refined operations.

-1.5.4.
-Approximation and Regularization
+1.5.4 Approximation and Regularization